Grarak/GoYTFetcher/README.md

 users.
 When you request a video, then the server will first return the audio link from google and start the downloading of the video at the same time.
 Once the download is finished and the same video is requested again, it will serve the local audio file.
 Both the link from google the local audio file are encoded in vorbis format.
-(Audio bitrate: Google: 160kb/s, Downloaded: 96kb/s)
+(Audio bitrate: 160kb/s)

 ## Clients